 - A LEADER SINCE 2008: A 10+ year favorite TENS device among medical professionals for delivering...

-- Professional TENS Machine.
-The AUVON Electric Massager can excite / stimulate the sensory nerves and...
+- Pain Relief Machine.
+The rechargeable electric muscle massager can stimulate the sensory nerves and...

 Where do the sticky pads go during labor?